kilean20/ML_GDSO2019_facialExpression/README.md

 Our team's official repo is [here](https://github.com/susanhao/emotion_project)

-This personal repo documents further details
+This is a personal repo